jMacProd/javascript-challenge/README.md

 * Table is rendered with full data with single date filter field
 * Accepted dates to be entered into filter field are from 1 Jan 2010 to 13 Jan 2010 as per data provided
 * Dates must be entered in US format ie 1/13/2010 - concentrated on filtering code
-* FIlter value can be submited via pressing the enter key or clicking the "Filter Table" button
+* Filter value can be submited via pressing the enter key or clicking the "Filter Table" button
 * Console logs will call the filter value and the number of records returned in the filtered table
 * Table is cleared and rendered again with filtered date
 * If filter field is left blank, the full data will be returned in the code